sciserver/nb_sciserver/README.md

 <h3 id="description">Description</h3>

-This repository contains a Jupyter server extension, a Jupyter notebook extension, a JupyterLab extension, and the conda recipe for building all three extensions.
+This repository contains a Jupyter server extension, a Jupyter notebook extension, a JupyterLab extension, and the conda recipe for building the first two extensions.

 <h4>Components Included<h4>